solygambas/react-native-shopping-app/00-playground/04-game-zone/README.md

 - creating a stack navigator with React Navigation 6.
 - navigating around and passing data between screens.
 - adding a drawer and nesting navigators.
-- displaying custom card component, modal and images.
+- displaying custom card component, button, modal and images.
 - handling user reviews with Formik.
 - validating user inputs with Yup.